morepath/dectate/doc/usage.rst

       dectate.commit(SomeApp)
       dectate.query_tool([SomeApp])

-In this function you should commit any :class:`App` subclasses your application normally uses, and then provide a list of them to :func:`query_tool`.
+In this function you should commit any :class:`dectate.App` subclasses your application normally uses, and then provide a list of them to :func:`dectate.query_tool`.
 This is the list of applications that is queried by default if you don't specify ``--app``.

 Then in ``setup.py`` of your project::